jobobby04/Lanraragi-Fakku-Tagger/README.md

 - `onlyUntagged` to only try to tag untagged galleries
 - `dontCleanSearchTitles` disable cleaning the titles before search
 - `resetAllTags` resets the galleries tags before it tries to re-tag it
+- `dontSearch` Don't search for the archive, only if the gallery has a Fakku link that it fetches data.